blockwatch-cc/tzindex/README.md

 - flexible in-memory caching for fast queries
 - automatic database backups/snapshots
 - configurable HTTP request rate-limiter
-- light mode for dapps with low storage requirements
-- pruning of unused historic rights and snapshots
 - flexible metadata support

 **Supported indexes and data tables**

 - **blocks**: all blocks including orphans, indexed by hash and height
-- **operations**: all on-chain operations including contract call data, indexed by hash
+- **operations**: all on-chain operations including contract call data, indexed by hash (no more endorsements in v12+)
 - **accounts**: running account details like most recent balances, indexed by address
+- **balances**: end-of-block balance history for all addresses
 - **contracts**: running smart contract details, code and initial storage
-- **flows**: complete list of balance, freezer and delegation balance updates
 - **chain**: running blockchain totals
 - **supply**: running supply totals
-- **rights**: full list of all baking and endorsing rights
-- **elections**, **votes**, **proposals** and **ballots** capturing all on-chain governance activities
-- **snapshots**: balances of active delegates & delegators at all snapshot blocks
-- baker **income**: per-cycle statistics on baker income, efficiency, etc
 - **bigmap**: bigmap smart contract storage index
 - **metadata**: standardized and custom account/token metadata
 - **constants**: global constants (e.g. smart contract code/type macros to lower contract size and reuse common features)

+Starting v12 we are no longer supporting baker `rights`, `snapshots`, `income` and `governance` data as well as `flows` (use balances instead).

 **Operation modes**

-- **Full** regular operation mode that builds all indexes (CLI: `--full`)
-- **Light** (default) light-weight mode without consensus and governance indexes (CLI: `--light`)
+- **Light** (default) light-weight mode without consensus and governance data (CLI: `--light`)
 - **Validate** state validation mode for checking accounts and balances each block/cycle (CLI: `--validate`)

-**Light mode** is best suited for dapps where access to baking-related data is not necessary.
-In light mode we don't generate the following list of indexes: rights, elections, votes, proposals, ballots, snapshots and income.
-Therefore its not possible to switch between full and light mode.

-Light mode saves roughly \~50% storage costs and \~50% indexing time.
-Keep in mind that some endpoints and data fields will not be available:
+**Light mode** dramatically reduces our maintainance costs for TzIndex and is best suited for dapps where access to baking-related data is not necessary.
+Light mode saves roughly \~50% storage costs and \~50% indexing time while still keeping all data required for Dapps.

-- `/tables` and `/explorer` API endpoints for missing tables will return 409 errors
-- `/explorer/block/..` will not contain the block endorser list and snapshot flag
-- `/explorer/account/..` will not contain upcoming bake/endorse info
-- `/explorer/cycle/..` will not contain snapshot block info

 **Validate mode** works in combination with full and light mode.
 At each block it checks balances and states of all touched accounts against a Tezos archive node before any change is written to the database.
 At the end of each cycle, all known accounts in the indexer database are checked as well.
 This ensures 100% consistency although at the cost of a reduction in indexing speed.

 ### Requirements

-- Storage: 22GB (full Mainnet index, Nov 2021), 17G (light mode)
+- Storage: 22GB (Mainnet index in new light/default mode, Mar 2022)
 - RAM:  4-24GB (configurable, use more memory for better query latency)
 - CPU:  2+ cores (configurable, use more for better query parallelism)
 - Tezos node in archive mode